 Deborah advises allied professionals on the subtle nuances of systemic organization, helping corporate teams and educators as an adjunct facilitator and mediator.
 Her warmth, compassion, intuition, optimism and commitment to collaboration provide our residents and their families guided strategies for long-term recovery and deeper, more meaningful family relationships.
 Her systemic approach also brings to light valuable insights into resident and staff relationships to ensure The Lighthouse family provides the most nurturing, healthy and productive environment for our clients’ recovery and wellness journeys.

-Director, Women’s Residential Program
+Director, Women’s Program

-TRISH DEWEY Director, Women’s Residential Program
+CATHIE GORE Director, Women’s Program

 JOHN GIUSIO